mapnik/mapnik/docs/ogcserver/readme.txt

 -----

 - Named style support.
-- Improve configuration to allow for full server metadata.
 - Investigate moving to cElementTree from lxml.
 - Add some internal "caching" for performance improvements.
 - Support GetFeatureInfo (Requires core changes).